 CAREER CLUSTER BACHELOR DEGREE TRANSFER OPTIONS

-There are many MSN programs locally, regionally, and state-wide
+There are many Master of Science in Nursing (MSN) programs locally, regionally, and state-wide.

 The Practical Nursing Program is approved by the Illinois Department of Professional Regulation.

 A nurse must possess capabilities and abilities, including: communication, motor, sensory, problem solving, behavioral kills, and professionalism, which are necessary to provide competent, evidenced based nursing care.
 Reasonable accommodations may be made for some disabilities, in certain areas, but a nurse must be able to perform in all areas, in an independent mediated by someone else’s observation and action.
 The following capabilities and abilities are necessary to meet curriculum requirements and to perform the responsibilities of a professional nurse:

 - Adequate command of the English language and medical terminology, in order to read and retrieve information from lectures, textbooks and other teaching and learning resources